dalyIsaac/Whim/docs/docs/concepts.md

 ## Monitors

-The "monitor manager" or [`IMonitorManager`](api/Whim.IMonitorManager.html) in Whim stores the current monitor configuration.
+The "monitor manager" or <xref:Whim.IMonitorManager> in Whim stores the current monitor configuration.
 It provides methods to get adjacent monitors, and the monitor which contains a given point.

-Each [`IMonitor`](api/Whim.IMonitor.html) contains properties like its scale factor.
+Each <xref:Whim.IMonitor> contains properties like its scale factor.

 ## Butler

-The "butler" or [`IButler`](api/Whim.IButler.html) in Whim is responsible for using the [workspace manager](api/Whim.IWorkspaceManager.html) and [monitor manager](api/Whim.IMonitorManager.html) to handle events from the [window manager](#window-manager) to its "butler pantry".
+The "butler" or <xref:Whim.IButler> in Whim is responsible for using the <xref:Whim.IWorkspaceManager> and <xref:Whim.IMonitorManager> to handle events from the [window manager](#window-manager) to its "butler pantry".
 The butler also provides access to methods via inheritance from its "butler chores" to manage the movement of windows between workspaces and monitors.

-The "butler pantry" or [`IButlerPantry`](api/Whim.IButlerPantry.html) stores the assignment of windows to workspaces, and the assignment of workspaces to monitors.
+The "butler pantry" or <xref:Whim.IButlerPantry> stores the assignment of windows to workspaces, and the assignment of workspaces to monitors.

 When [scripting](scripting.md), use `IButler` methods to move windows between workspaces and monitors.

 ## Commands

-Whim stores commands ([`ICommand`](api/Whim.ICommand.html)) in the [`ICommandManager`](api/Whim.ICommandManager.html).
+Whim stores commands (<xref:Whim.ICommand>) in the <xref:ICommandManager>.
 Commands are objects with a unique identifier, title, and executable action.
 Commands expose easy access to functionality from Whim's core, and loaded plugins.

 Command identifiers namespaced to the plugin which defines them.
 For example, the `whim.core` namespace is reserved for core commands, and `whim.gaps` is used by the `GapsPlugin` to define commands.
-Identifiers are based on the [`Name`](api/Whim.IPlugin.html) property of the plugin - for example, [`GapsPlugin.Name`](api/Whim.Gaps.GapsPlugin.html#Whim_Gaps_GapsPlugin_Name).
+Identifiers are based on the <xref:Whim.IPlugin.Name> property of the plugin - for example, <xref:Whim.Gaps.GapsPlugin.Name>.

-Each plugin can provide commands through the `PluginCommands` property of the [`IPlugin`](api/Whim.IPlugin.html#Whim_IPlugin_PluginCommands) interface.
+Each plugin can provide commands through the <xref:Whim.IPlugin.PluginCommands> property of the <xref:Whim.IPlugin> interface.

 Custom commands are automatically added to the `whim.custom` namespace.
 For example, the following command minimizes Discord: